cBioPortal/cbioportal-frontend/README.md

 ```
 export PORTAL_SOURCE_DIR=~/git/cbioportal-frontend # change path if needed
-export TEST_HOME="$PORTAL_SOURCE_DIR/end-to-end-tests-localdb"
+export TEST_HOME="$PORTAL_SOURCE_DIR/end-to-end-test"
 source $PORTAL_SOURCE_DIR/env/custom.sh
-cd $TEST_HOME/runtime-config
+cd $TEST_HOME/local/runtime-config
 eval "$(./setup_environment.sh)"
 export CBIOPORTAL_URL='http://localhost:8081/cbioportal'
 cd $PORTAL_SOURCE_DIR
-./end-to-end-tests-localdb/runtime-config/setup_local_context.sh # [-j -d -p -e] provide flag to suppress setup stages (see below)
+$TEST_HOME/local/runtime-config/setup_local_context.sh -i -j -d -p -e # remove flags to exclude specific stages if desired (see below)
 ```
 4. Run the screenshot tests (repeat this step while developing):
 ```
-./end-to-end-tests-localdb/runtime-config/run_local_screenshot_test.sh
+./end-to-end-test/local/runtime-config/run_local_screenshot_test.sh
 ```
 5. When finished reclaim ports by killing selenium and node servers:
 ```
-killall java
+killall java -9
-killall node
+killall node -9
 ```

-###### Suppress build stages
+###### Exclude build stages
 Setup of the local context involves building of the local frontend code, building of the cbioportal database, building the cbioportal application, building the e2e service and the start of all docker containers.
-During rebuilding of the development environment some of these steps can be omitted by providing -j (suppress buildig of frontent code), -d (suppress building of database), -p (suppress building of cbioportal), and/or -e (suppress building of e2e service) flags to the `setup_local_context.sh` script.
-For instance, to only rebuild the database and start all containers the script can be executed as:
+During rebuilding of the development environment the developer can specify which stept should be executed by providing `-j` (building of frontent code), `-d` (building of database), `-p` (building of cbioportal), and/or `-e` (building of e2e service) flags to the `setup_local_context.sh` script.
+For instance, to rebuild the database and start all containers the script can be executed as:
 ```
-./end-to-end-tests-localdb/runtime-config/setup_local_context.sh -j -p -e
+./end-to-end-test/local/runtime-config/setup_local_context.sh -d
 ```
+When no parameters are passed, no build steps are executed (only start of containers).

+By default the frontend version under test is not included in the cbioportal image used as backend (in e2e tests the frontend is served on port 3000 to selenium browsers).
+To incorporate of the frontend version under test in the cbioportal image the `-i` flag van be passed to the `setup_local_context.sh` script.

 #### Writing e2e tests
 Note: these are random topics that I encountered while developing e2e-tests.
 These should be reorganized in a better structured document.